chaosprint/glicol/README.md

 For the audio engine, instead of mapping it to existing audio lib like `SuperCollider`, I decide to do it the hard way:

-- Write the parser in Rust
+- write the parser in Rust

-- Write the audio engine in Rust that works seamlessly with the AST processing
+- write the audio engine in Rust that works seamlessly with the AST processing

-- Port it to browsers using `WebAssembly`, `AudioWorklet` and `SharedArrayBuffer`
+- port it to browsers using `WebAssembly`, `AudioWorklet` and `SharedArrayBuffer`

-The by-product is that we now have an Rust audio lib called `glicol_synth`.
+The by-product is that we now have an Rust audio lib called `glicol_synth`:

 It can run on `Web`, `Desktop`, `DAW`, `Bela board`, etc.

-One more thing:
+And one more thing.

 To write everything from low-level also opens the door for `meta` node.